nazmulidris/developerlife.com/README.md

     1. run `bundle install`
     1. and run `jekyll serve`

-## To create a new project using Jekyll
+## Creating a new project using Jekyll
 1. In order to create a new project using Jekyll
     1. Go to a folder that you want to create your new website under, eg `~/github/`
     1. Run `jekyll new jekyll_test`